Solutions by Technology

 Sending out signed documents is only half of the story, for automated verification of incoming signed documents (e.g. received e-invoices) the following solution is offered:

 ADSS Server can verify many different digital signature formats, similarly, it can validate certificates from any registered Certificate Authority (CA) in real-time or using a historic signature validation service.
 The business application can also securely archive the signed document and the verification process data using Ascertia ADSS Archive Server.

 Ascertia’s products offer the widest support for digital signature formats and standards and the greatest flexibility in how to implement these.
 The products support PDF, XML, PKCS#7, CMS, S/MIME and PKCS#1 signatures as required to sign business documents.
 German and other country qualified certificates can be used to provide advanced electronic signatures.

 Ascertia is a clear leader in creating long-term signatures – these can be verified many years in the future, an essential requirement for most government related data.
 ADSS Server supports ETSI XAdES and CAdES as well as the latest PAdES (PDF format) profiles.

 Different applications have different needs for how signatures are created.
 Some require server-side batch-signing features, some require signatures to be created locally by users that have eID smartcards or secure USB tokens.
 Others even want key and certificate roaming solutions that offer virtual “smartcards”.
-Ascertia’s ADSS Server and Go>Sign Applet already provide all these options and more.
+Ascertia’s ADSS Server and Go>Sign Client already provide all these options and more.